 This is where our permeable paving comes in.
 With it’s hand trowelled finish, it provides a grippy yet smooth surface that won’t be damaged by vehicle traffic.
 And as a pavement, it is incredibly strong thanks to the permeable concrete base.

 We have worked with our suppliers to develop the perfect concrete mix for permeable paving applications.
 Pair that with our permeable paving and it’s lifetime warranty, and you’ve got the best choice for your permeable driveway!

-So if your plan specifies permeable concrete then get in touch today!
+So if your plan specifies permeable concrete then get in touch with us today!